mmckegg/realtime-templates/README.md

 ### Attribute: `t:bind`

-Anytime the system hits a `t:bind` attribute while rendering the view, it sends the value of this attribute to the datasource `query` function.
+Any time the system hits a `t:bind` attribute while rendering the view, it sends the value of this attribute to the datasource `query` function.
 The return value is inserted as text inside the element.

 ### Attribute: `t:bind:<attribute-name>`